Similar in spirit to tidyr::nest(). This turns tables in "long" format,

 Details

-can be specified as lists or vectors
+domain, resolution and evaluator can be specified as lists or vectors

 if you're nesting multiple functional data columns with different properties.